ProBeat: The future of work is remote

 “What?!?
 Your job requires physically going into work every day?
 Oh, you work in that industry.
 Yeah, that makes sense.”

-The time will come when a company the size of Facebook is built from the ground-up as a remote team.
+The time will come when a company the size of Facebook is built from the ground up as a remote team.
 And its employees will still meet in person, as needed, but not necessarily in that company’s office.
 There won’t be a permanent office.

 The only question is how much time will all this take?
 Will more people work remotely than not in the year 2100 or 3000?
 In what year will we cross that line?